 Banh Mi in Da Nang also has a distinctive style compared to banh mi in other regions.

-The one specialty we can't miss when talking about what are the best food to try in Da Nang is Bun Thit Nuong (Vermicelli Noodles With Grilled Pork).
+The one specialty we can’t miss when talking about what is the best food to try in Da Nang is Bun Thit Nuong (Vermicelli Noodles With Grilled Pork).

-Mi Quang in Da Nang also a great dish and you can compare to Mi Quang in Hoian to what is the difference.
+Mi Quang in Da Nang is also a great dish and you can compare Mi Quang in Hoian to what is the difference.

 How to get to Da Nang